More than 500 communal farmers in Mberengwa face a bleak future after the government ordered them off their land.

 More: Sunday News

-Mberengwa is a district in Midlands province in Zimbabwe.
+Mberengwa town (formerly Belingwe, sometimes Mberengwa) is the capital of a district in Midlands Province.
 The district is divided into sub-districts: Mberengwa North, East, West and South.
-It is bounded by Gwanda in Mberengwa west, and by Zvishavane in its northern zone, to the south it stretches to Neshuro, Chikombedzi and...
+It is bounded by Gwanda in Mberengwa west, and by Zvishavane in its northern zone, to the south...
 Read More About Mberengwa

 Tafanana Zhou is a Zimbabwean politician who is Member of Parliament for Mberengwa North constituency after winning in the 2018 elections.
 Read More About Tafanana Zhou